gitlabhq/gitlabhq/doc/ci/variables/README.md

 ## Debug tracing

 > Introduced in GitLab Runner 1.7.

->
+CAUTION: **Warning:**
-> **WARNING:** Enabling debug tracing can have severe security implications.
+Enabling debug tracing can have severe security implications.
 The output **will** contain the content of all your secret variables and any other secrets!
 The output **will** be uploaded to the GitLab server and made visible in job traces!

 By default, GitLab Runner hides most of the details of what it is doing when processing a job.
-This behaviour keeps job traces short, and prevents secrets from being leaked into the trace unless your script writes them to the screen.
+This behavior keeps job traces short, and prevents secrets from being leaked into the trace unless your script writes them to the screen.

 If a job isn't working as expected, this can make the problem difficult to